Production of the $\eta_{1}(1855)$ through kaon induced reactions under the assumptions that it is a molecular or a hybrid state: Introduction

+Table \ref{width} shows the partial decay width of $\eta_{1}$ predicted based on the hybrid state \cite{Chen:2022qpd} and molecular state \cite{Dong:2022cuw} assumptions, respectively.
+We note that in the molecular state model hypothesis \cite{Dong:2022cuw}, the width of the $\eta_1(1855)$ decays to $K\bar{K}^{\ast }$ is only 0.9 MeV, while in the hybrid state model \cite{Chen:2022qpd} the width of the $\eta_1(1855)$ decays to $K\bar{K}^{\ast }$ reaches up to 98.1 MeV.
+Such a large decay width difference may lead to the difficulty of finding the $\eta_1(1855)$ through $\bar{K}p$ scattering experiments, so it is interesting to study the $K^-p\to \eta_1(1855)\Lambda$ scattering process, which will help us understand and clarify the nature of the $\eta_1(1855)$.
+In this work, we calculate the production of $K^-p\to \eta_1(1855)\Lambda$ with a $t$-channel $K/K^{\ast }$ exchange, where the effective Lagrangian approach and Regge model are adopted.
+In the following section, the details will be given.

 This paper is organized as follows.
-After introduction, we present formalism including Lagrangians and amplitudes of the $\eta_1(1855)$ and $\eta_1^\prime(1855)$ production in Sec. \ref{sec2}.
+After the introduction, we present the formalism including Lagrangians and amplitudes of the $\eta_1(1855)$ production in Sec. \ref{sec2}.
 The numerical results are discussed in Sec. \ref{sec3}, followed by a brief summary in Sec. \ref{sec4}.